ohsu-comp-bio/funnel-plugins/README.md

 In this setup, the Plugin handles all user authentication, with the Server having no "knowledge" or record of user credentials/tokens (e.g. [`example-users.csv`](./authorizer/example-users.csv)).

+TODO:
-TODO: Add steps/docs for writing additional custom plugins to integrate with Funnel...
+- Add steps/docs for writing additional custom plugins to integrate with Funnel...
+- Add sequence diagram of Server/Plugin interactions

 # Quick Start ⚡